 The only real way to know if you’re about to test positive to a drug test is to go out and get yourself a home testing kit.
 These are available online and in shops these days and give you an opportunity to drug test yourself at home.
 Of course, they claim to be extremely sensitive and accurate, but we can’t back up their claims.
 You will have to try for yourself!
 This method is the closest you could get to knowing the results of your drug test before you actually take it.

-The safest way to avoid testing positive is to take a long break from using marijuana.
+The safest way to avoid testing positive is to take a long break from using weed.
 As stated before, it is one of the longest lasting intoxicants in the human body, meaning even alcohol and methamphetamines pass through the body faster.
 As a result, detecting even an intermittent weed smoker can be easy for employers.
-As more and more countries begin to legalize marijuana, it’s possible that employer drug testing will become more lenient.
+As more and more countries begin to legalize cannabis, it’s possible that employer drug testing will become more lenient.